dominiksalvet/gitpack/GUIDE.md

 ## General

-In default, GitPack works with the master branches using their either latest tag (preferred) or latest commit.
+In default, GitPack works with Git default branches using their either latest tag (preferred) or latest commit.

 ## Files